Former Glen Oaks Middle School building site of frequent vandalism

 "It's an invitation for anything and anyone to come do things because there is no security guard, there's no nothing.
 You can see a fence but that doesn't mean anything to anyone who might have another state of mind," said James Joseph, pastor of a nearby church.

-The former middle school's doors and gates are wide open, providing easy access onto the property.
+The former middle school's doors and gates are wide open, providing easy access to the property.

 "With an open building like that, you may have all kinds of activities that are unwanted being invited," Joseph said.